OpenClinica/xpath-evaluator-app/README.md

 ### Install (using git)

 1. Clone the repo (or copy the files)
-2. Run `npm install --production`
+2. Run `npm install --production` from the installation folder
-3. Run `npm link`.
+3. Run `npm link` from the installation folder.
 This will make the `xpath-evaluate` command available globally on your machine.

 (If this app is deemed useful it will be published on npm, and installation will become easier).